Data-Science-for-Linguists/Shared-Repo/todo10_visitors_log/visitors_log_Katherine.md

 	- We both are extracting speaker information and texts for our projects, but the original formats of our data are very different.
 That said, your methods are succint and clear.
 I often end up using for loops, so looking at your project's code is very beneficial for me to see other methods of extracting speaker information and text.

 #### Something that came to mind
-	- I would recommend updating your project plan so that it is more definitive.
+	- project_plan.md: I would recommend updating your project plan so that it is more definitive.
+This will make you sound more confident to anyone who reads about your project.
+	- LICENSE.md: You have information about what you would like to do for your license, but your LICENSE.md is still empty.
+It sounds like you know what you want to do so you could formally write up your license.
 	- Your use of markdown cells for headings and information is very helpful and makes the code more organized!